Skip to main content

 ColumnTypeDescription

-idUUIDProbalytics unique trade identifier
+idUUIDProbalytics unique fill identifier

 market_idUUIDReference to markets.id